hsamrach/QAssfilt/README.md

 ```
 Usage: qassfilt -i ~/dir -o ~/dir [options]

-  --INITIAL, -ini                       Initiallize QAssfilt, including checking and installing environments and tools (obligated for the first time)
+  --initial, -ini                       Initialize QAssfilt, including checking and installing environments and tools (obligated for the first time)
-  --INPUT_PATH, -i [DIR]                Path to directory containing fastq file (Apply for all Illumina paired end reads)
+  --input_path, -i [dir]                Path to directory containing fastq file (Apply for all Illumina paired end reads)
-  --CONTIGS, -cg                        Enable contig mode (flag option)
+  --contigs, -cg                        Enable contig mode (flag option)
-                                        This will scan for fasta (.fa .fasta .fas .fna) in INPUT_PATH
+                                        This will scan for fasta (.fa .fasta .fas .fna) in input_path
-  --OUTPUT_PATH, -o [DIR]               Path to output directory (full path mandatory e.g. /srv/user/path or /home/user/path)
+  --output_path, -o [dir]               Path to output directory
-  --INPUT_DIR_DEPTH, -id [INT]          Define directories to be scanned for fastq file (default: 1)
+  --input_dir_depth, -id [N]            Define directories to be scanned for fastq file (default: 1)
-                                        e.g.: -id 1 will scan for only file in INPUT_PATH directory
+                                        e.g.: -id 1 will scan for only files in input_path directory
-                                        e.g.: -id 2 will scan all file in INPUT_PATH subdirectories
+                                        e.g.: -id 2 will scan all files in input_path subdirectories
-  --CHECKM2DB_PATH, -d [DIR]            Path to CheckM2 database directory (optional; if not given, pipeline will auto-manage)
+  --checkm2_db_path, -cd [dir]          Path to CheckM2 database directory (optional; if not given, pipeline will auto-manage)
-  --KRAKEN2_DB_PATH, -kd [DIR]          Path to KRAKEN2 database directory (enables kraken2 step)
+  --kraken2_db_path, -kd [dir]          Providing path to KRAKEN2 database directory to enable kraken2 step (default: disable)
-  --GTDBTK_DB_PATH, -gd [DIR]           Path to GTDBTK database directory (enables gtdbtk step)
+  --gtdbtk_db_path, -gd [dir]           Providing path to GTDBTK database directory to enable gtdbtk step (default: disable)
-  --SPADES_THREADS, -st [INT]           Threads for spades (default: 12)
+  --spades_threads, -st [N]             Threads for spades (default: 16)
-  --FASTP_THREADS, -ft [INT]            Threads for fastp (default: 8)
+  --fastp_threads, -ft [N]              Threads for fastp (default: 8)
-  --CHECKM2_THREADS, -ct [INT]          Threads for CheckM2 (default: 8)
+  --checkm2_threads, -ct [N]            Threads for CheckM2 (default: 8)
-  --QUAST_THREADS, -qt [INT]            Threads for QUAST (default: 8)
+  --quast_threads, -qt [N]              Threads for QUAST (default: 8)
-  --KRAKEN2_THREADS, -kt [INT]          Threads for KRAKEN2 (default: 8)
+  --kraken2_threads, -kt [N]            Threads for KRAKEN2 (default: 8)
-  --GTDBTK_THREADS, -gt [INT]           Threads for GTDBTK (default: 8)
+  --gtdbtk_threads, -gt [N]             Threads for GTDBTK (default: 8)
-  --QUAST_REFERENCE, -qr [FILE]         Path to reference sequence for QUAST (optional)
+  --quast_reference, -qr [file]         Path to reference sequence for QUAST (optional)
-  --SEQKIT_MIN_COV, -mc [INT]           Minimum (≤) contig coverage to be filtered (default: 10)
+  --filter_min_cov, -mc [N]             Minimum (≤) contig coverage to be filtered (default: 10)
-  --SEQKIT_MIN_LENGTH, -ml [INT]        Minimum (≤) contig length to be filtered (default: 500)
+  --filter_min_length, -ml [N]          Minimum (≤) contig length to be filtered (default: 500)
-  --skip [LIST]                         Skip tool(s) you don't want to use in the pipeline (space-separated)
+  --skip [list]                         Skip tool(s) you don't want to use in the pipeline (space-separated)
                                         e.g.: --skip "FASTP SPADES QUAST-b CHECKM2-b FILTER QUAST-a CHECKM2-a KRAKEN2-b KRAKEN2-a GTDBTK-b GTDBTK-a
-                                        "ABRITAMR-b ABRITAMR-a ABRICATE-b ABRICATE-a MULTIQC"
+                                        ABRITAMR-b ABRITAMR-a ABRICATE-b ABRICATE-a MULTIQC"
-  --contigs_remove, -cr [FILE]          Path to file containing contigs to remove.
-                                        Create a tab file with the path to the fasta file at column 1 and the contig name at column 2(separated by a comma for multiple names).
+  --contigs_remove, -cr [file]          A tab-delimited file with path to fasta file (column1) and contig NODE (column2, separated by comma if multiple).
-  --fastp [STRING]                      Options/parameters to pass directly to fastp
+  --fastp [string]                      Options/parameters to pass directly to fastp
                                         e.g.: "-q 30 -u 30 -e 15 -l 50 -5 -3, ..."
-  --spades [STRING]                     Options/parameters to pass directly to SPAdes
+  --spades [string]                     Options/parameters to pass directly to SPAdes
                                         e.g.: "--isolate --careful --cov-cutoff auto, ..."
-  --abricate [STRING]                   Options/parameters to pass directly to abricate except --db (enables abricate step)
+  --abricate [string]                   Options/parameters to pass directly to abricate, except "--db" to enable abricate step (default: disable)
-                                        e.g.: Use at least an option to enable abricate "--minid 80, --mincov 80,..."
+                                        e.g.: Use at least an option to enable abricate "--minid 80, --mincov 80, --threads 8,..."
-  --abritamr [STRING]                   Options/parameters to pass directly to abritamr (enables abritamr step)
+  --abritamr [string]                   Options/parameters to pass directly to abritamr to enable abritamr step (default: disable)
                                         e.g.: Use at least an option to enable abritamr "--species Escherichia, -j 8,..."
-  --version, -v                         Check QAssfilt version
+  --version, -v                         Show QAssfilt version and exit
   --help, -h                            Show this help message and exit
 ```
 ## Initialization
 After successfully installing QAssfilt, you will have two choices for initialization:
 ### 1. Automatically initialized
-You can use --INITIAL, -ini for automatic initialization by checking and installing tools and environments, and also download checkm2 database if the option --CHECKM2DB_PATH, -d is not use.
+You can use --initial, -ini for automatic initialization by checking and installing tools and environments, and also download checkm2 database if the option --checkm2_db_path, -cd is not use.
 ```
 qassfilt -ini
 ```
-In case you already have Checkm2 database.
-It will export your database for Checkm2 by using --CHECKM2DB_PATH, -d.
+In case you already have CheckM2 database.
+It will export your database for Checkm2 by using --checkm2_db_path, -cd.
 (No Checkm2 database will be downloaded)
 ```
-qassfilt -ini -d /PATH/databases/CheckM2_database
+qassfilt -ini -cd /PATH/databases/CheckM2_database
 ```
 Ten environments will be produced, and each tool will be installed in each of its environments.
 ```